danbev/learning-iot/doc/cortex-m.md

 Offset: 0x04

 ```
+Bit 25 AUTOEND: Automatic end mode (master mode)
+This bit is set and cleared by software.
+  0: software end mode: TC flag is set when NBYTES data are transferred,
+     stretching SCL low.
+  1: Automatic end mode: a STOP condition is automatically sent when NBYTES
+     data are transferred.

 Bits 23:16 NBYTES[7:0]: Number of bytes
 The number of bytes to be transmitted/received is programmed there.
 This field
 is don’t care in slave mode with SBC=0.